What is payroll giving?

 How do I know that you have received my donation?

-Your donation is very important to all five charities and Together For Animals will write to thank you.
+Your donation is very important to all four charities and Together For Animals will write to thank you.
 Together For Animals may also send you updates if you have indicated that you are happy to receive these communications.
 You will know the deduction has started as it will appear on your payslip.

 Is there a minimum or maximum amount I have to give?

 No there is no upper or lower limit, but a donation of £5 gross (pre-tax) per month is suggested.

 How is payroll giving different to a direct debit (gift aid)?

 Payroll giving donations are taken straight from your gross pay so there is no need to claim back any tax through Gift Aid which saves on administration costs.
 If you are a higher rate taxpayer, payroll giving is the only way we can automatically receive all your tax on a donation.

 Can I stop giving when I want?

 Yes – by notifying your payroll department directly.